 The Trust employs the expertise of several organizations to manage its assets.
-The Alaska Permanent Fund Corporation and the Department of Revenue Treasury Division manage cash assets and the Trust Land Office, within the Department of Natural Resources, manages the land and other non-cash assets.
+The Alaska Permanent Fund Corporation and the Department of Revenue Treasury Division manage cash assets and the Trust Land Office, manages the land and other non-cash assets.
 Revenue-generating uses of Trust land include land leasing and sales; commercial timber sales; mineral exploration and production; coal, oil and gas exploration and development; and sand, gravel and rock sales.

-The majority of The Trust's annual operating and capital budgets is spent in two areas:
+The majority of the Trust’s annual operating and capital budgets is spent in the following areas:

 - Trust Focus Areas: based on recommendations from the focus area work groups